jmdaweb/NVDARemoteServer/readme.md

 * `--logfile=path`, `--pidfile=path`: these parameters are available, but unuseful in debug mode.
 You can use them on init.d and systemd units, but it's not recommended.
 Use --configfile instead.
 If you change pidfile in the configuration file and use the server as a system daemon, update the pidfile variable in the service units for the status command to work properly.
 * `--loglevel=n`, where n is a number between 0 (almost quiet) and 4 (very verbose).
 * `--pemfile=path`: path to the private key and certificate used for ssl connections.
 They must be in the same file.
 * `--motd=string`: specify the message of the day displayed to all clients when they join a channel.
 Enclose the message between quotes.
+A warning message will be appended to the provided string if loglevel is set to 4, or displayed alone if no message is given.
 * `--motd_force_display=integer`: display the message of the day even if it has not changed since last time the client joined a channel.
 0 means do not force display, 1 means force display.
+This option is ignored when loglevel is set to 4 or above.
+In this case, the message is always displayed.
 * `--configfile=path`: read config file from path.
 All the previous options can be edited in the configuration file.

 Note: the command line arguments take precedence over the supplied ones in the configuration file.